-International prelaw students are students who are attending a U.S. undergraduate institution on a visa and who plan to attend law school in the United States upon graduating.
-Such students should keep in mind certain challenges they may encounter in their application process and future ability to practice law in the US.
-The below factors — revolving around the transferability of their legal degrees, funding, and visas — should be considered as students assess their professional goals.
+International prelaw applicants are current NYU undergraduate students or alumni who are attending or attended NYU on a student visa and who plan to attend law school in the United States upon graduating.
+These applicants should keep in mind certain challenges they may encounter in their application process and future ability to practice law in the US.
+The below factors — revolving around the transferability of their legal degrees, funding, and visas — should be considered as applicants assess their professional goals.

 Preliminary: Reasons for Obtaining a U.S. Legal Degree

-The first task for international students who are considering attending law school in the United States is to reflect on their ultimate career goals.
+The first task for international applicants who are considering attending law school in the United States is to reflect on their ultimate career goals.

-Students, with the guidance of an advisor, should reflect on whether an American juris doctorate is necessary and desirable in the context of their career goals.
-A very important consideration is where students want to ultimately practice law once receiving their legal degree.
+Applicants, with the guidance of a prelaw advisor, should reflect on whether an American juris doctorate is necessary and desirable in the context of their career goals.
+A very important consideration is where applicants want to ultimately practice law once receiving their legal degree.
 U.S. law degrees and licensing are usually non-transferable to other countries.
-Students should research the licensing requirements for the country in which they intend to practice law.
+Prospective law school international applicants should research the licensing requirements for the country in which they intend to practice law.

 Researching Law Schools

-Students should ensure that the schools they are applying to admit international students.
+Applicants should ensure that the schools they are applying to admit international students.
 Some American law schools may not admit international students and others may enroll a small percentage.
-Once they determine what schools of preference do indeed accept international students, they may want to inquire whether it is possible to meet with the law school’s international student advisor to receive answers to state–specific questions.
+Once they determine what schools of preference do accept international applicants, it is advisable to receive guidance from the law school admissions teams to receive answers to state-specific questions.

 Financing Law School

-International students often face challenges in financing their legal education.
+International law school applicants often face challenges in financing their legal education.
 Early financial planning is essential for F-1 visa law students.
-International students may have to present an affidavit of financial support demonstrating sufficient financial resources for the first year of study.
-Typically, students present a bank statement showing sufficient funds to cover tuition, books, and living expenses for their first year of legal study.
-If an individual student does not have personal funds available, the student may be able to present documentation showing family sponsorship, agency/government sponsorship, or a fellowship.
-Students are encouraged to explore all loan and scholarship options available to them.
-Most law schools do not offer fully funded fellowships to international students.
-However, students should contact the schools individually to inquire whether merit-aid and needs-based scholarships are available.
+International applicants may have to present an affidavit of financial support demonstrating sufficient financial resources for their first year of study.
+Typically, applicants present a bank statement showing sufficient funds to cover tuition, books, and living expenses for their first year of legal study.
+If an individual applicant does not have personal funds available, they may be able to present documentation showing family sponsorship, agency/government sponsorship, or a fellowship.
+Applicants are encouraged to explore all loan and scholarship options available to them.
+Most law schools do not offer fully funded fellowships to international applicants.
+However, applicants should contact the schools individually to inquire whether merit-aid and needs-based scholarships are available.